 The following are reasons why people have decayed or injured teeth:

-You don’t have to be an athlete participating in a contact sport to suffer trauma to your teeth.
-From car accidents to simply not paying attention to where you’re walking, it’s not hard to imagine ways a bit of blunt force trauma can send you to a dentist for a tooth extraction.
+People don’t have to be athletes participating in high contact sports to suffer from trauma to their teeth.
+From car accidents to simply not paying attention to where they are walking, it’s not hard to imagine why a bit of blunt force can send people to a trusted oral surgeon for a tooth extraction.

 Tooth infections are yet another common reason for people needing tooth extractions.
 When people have severe tooth infections, those teeth can start to decay.
 Decayed teeth may not be healthy or functional enough to remain in the patient’s mouth.
 While all efforts will be made to save infected teeth, sometimes the best thing to do is to extract them.

 The same goes for teeth that have been severely damaged due to accidents or injury.
 If people with severely decaying or damaged teeth don’t get treated with tooth extractions, then they could end up facing systemic problems in the future.

 At times, tooth extractions may be necessary to remove injured and infected teeth.
 Before the tooth extraction procedure is performed, the oral surgeon can administer sedation dentistry to the patient so that they have an anxiety-free and comfortable procedure experience.